 Anna is a feminist political geographer interested in technological visibilities, volumes, relations and futures.
 Anna's current work approaches these issues through the lens of the drone, exploring the unmanning of everyday, urban and military life in drone age.

-Anna is currently developing work in three areas: the diversification of drone stories, the unmanning of the urban, and changing warfighting agencies.
+More broadly, Anna’s work explores three key areas: the diversification of drone stories, the unmanning of the urban, and changing warfighting agencies.